barfowl/OpenSubdiv/documentation/bfr_overview.rst

 ******************

-For a particular Parameterization, the various tessellation patterns are detemined by one or more tessellation rates.
+For a particular Parameterization, the various tessellation patterns are determined by one or more tessellation rates.
 Unlike other interfaces to tessellation, rather than specifying the many rates for the most complex patterns, simpler patterns can be specified more simply -- with one or some lesser number of rates than the maximum possible.